In this post you will:

 An overview of the job monitoring analytics is shown below, which includes information about the

-Now you have an overview of the Deploit platform and you are ready to run your first analysis.
-You can experiment with the available examples that include a comprehensive bundle of example input data, pret-set parameters and curated pipelines.
-This means that you don’t have to bring anything on the platform (eg. code, data, cloud) on your first time trying it, and you can check how running a pipeline on Deploit 🚀 actually looks and feels like straightaway.
+Now you have an overview of the CloudOS platform and you are ready to run your first analysis.
+You can experiment with the available examples that include a comprehensive bundle of example input data, preset parameters and curated pipelines.
+This means that you don’t have to bring anything on the platform (eg. code, data, cloud) on your first time trying it, and you can check how running a pipeline on CloudOS 🚀 actually looks and feels like straightaway.

-Already have analyzed data (+ code) sitting somewhere from an old project?
-Wondering how the experience of running the analysis yourself compares to the Deploit way?
-You can then try with your own data and compare with your previous implementations ( for example ease of configuration with cloud, programmer time Vs machine time in each case).
+Already have analysed data (+ code) sitting somewhere from an old project?
+Wondering how the experience of running the analysis yourself compares to the CloudOS way?
+You can then try with your own data and compare with your previous implementations ( for example ease of configuration with cloud, programmer time vs machine time in each case).

-Something missing from Deploit?
+Something missing from CloudOS?
 Bring on your questions or suggestions for new features you would like to see included in the platform and we are happy to get coding.